External Privacy Statement

-Visitors, in accordance to the Secure-24 visitor policy, accessing Secure-24’s offices or Data Centers will have the following information collected:
+Visitors, in accordance to the visitor policy, accessing Secure-24’s headquarters or Data Centers will have the following information collected:

-Data collected will be ephemeral for visitors and is removed from the system after the scanning process is complete.
-Visitors that will be returning regularly may be entered on a semi-permanent basis into the scan system for a reoccurring scan.
-This data will be removed if client / visitor requests or if Secure-24 no longer has a business reason to continue the scan for the individual.
+Data collected for the scanning process will be removed after the visitor no longer actively visits Secure-24 premises.
+Data may also be removed if client / visitor requests or if Secure-24 no longer has a business reason to continue the scan.

 Types of Personal Information that may be Collected and Methods of Collection – Vendors, Contractors, and Suppliers